 This discussion and analysis is intended to serve as an introduction to the SLCIDA-CDC's basic financial statements.
 The financial statements of the SLCIDA-CDC report information using accounting methods similar to those used by private-sector companies.
 These statements provide both long-term and short-term information about the SLCIDA-CDC's overall financial status.
-The SLCIDA-CDC's basic financial statements include a Statement of Net Position; a Statement of Revenues, Expenses and Changes in Net Position; and a Statement of Cash Flows.
+The SLCIDA-CDC's basic financial statements include a statement of net position; a statement of revenues, expenses and changes in net position; and a statement of cash flows.
 The financial statements also include notes that are considered essential to a full understanding of the data that is being presented on the statements.

-The Statement of Net Position presents information on all of the SLCIDA-CDC's assets, and liabilities, with the difference between the assets and liabilities reported as net position.
-Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the SLCIDA-CDC is improving or deteriorating.
+The statements of net position presents information on all of the SLCIDA-CDC's assets, and liabilities, with the difference between the assets and liabilities reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the SLCIDA- CDC is improving or deteriorating.

-The Statement of Revenues, Expenses and Changes in Net Position account for all of the current year's revenues and expenses.
+The statements of revenue, expenses and changes in net position account for all of the current year's revenues and expenses.
 This statement measures the success of the SLCIDA-CDC's operations over the past year and can be used to determine whether the SLCIDA-CDC has successfully recovered all of its costs.
 It provides the user with basic financial information about profitability and creditworthiness.

-The Statement of Cash Flows provides information about the SLCIDA-CDC's cash receipts and cash payments during the fiscal year.
-The statement reports cash receipts, cash payments and net changes in cash resulting from operating and investing activities.
-The purpose of this statement is to tell the user where the SLCIDA-CDC's cash came from, what the cash was used for, and by how much the cash balance changed over the course of the fiscal year.
+The statements of cash flows provides information about the SLCIDA-CDC's cash receipts and cash payments during the fiscal year.
+The statements report cash receipts, cash payments and net changes in cash resulting from operating and investing activities.
+The purpose of these statements is to tell the user where the SLCIDA-CDC's cash came from, what the cash was used for, and by how much the cash balance changed over the course of the fiscal year.

-Notes to the financial statements.
-The notes provide additional information that is essential to a full understanding of the data provided in the financial statements.
+Notes to financial statements provide additional information that is essential to a full understanding of the data provided in the financial statements.